Wells Fargo unit to launch Europe infrastructure fund, target $1 billion

-LONDON A unit of Wells Fargo (WFC.N) is launching a European infrastructure debt fund with a target size of 750 million euros ($940 million) as pension funds look to longer term investments, the company said on Wednesday.
+LONDON A unit of Wells Fargo is launching a European infrastructure debt fund with a target size of 750 million euros ($940 million) (602.22 million pound) as pension funds look to longer term investments, the company said on Wednesday.

 The 15-year fund will invest in projects in countries including Britain, Germany, France, Belgium, the Netherlands, Italy and Spain, ECM Asset Management said in a statement.